lenkahas/RandR/README.md

 3. Inform on the current state of R&R
 4. Identify the biggest blocker of R&R within the department

+## This Repositiry Contains

+1. Report with the results of the survey
+    a.
+Report.pptx
+    b.
+Reoprt.pdf
+    c.
+README.md
+2. Data - all the responses from the survey in csv file
+    a.
+Reproducibility survey (Responses).csv
+3. Python Notebook with code to create the figures
+    a. reproducibility.ipynb
+4. Each Figure as .png

 ## Respondents

 <center><b> Tell us which Geography Branch do you identify with. </b></center>